endevver/mt-plugin-text-macros/README.md

 # Handlers

 Handlers for new macros are defined in a plugin's config.yaml under the `text_macros` key.
 Each macro specifies a handler for processing input.
-Each handler takes as input a single argument in the form of a hash containing the arguments passed into the tag.
+Each handler takes as input the current template context and an argument in the form of a hash containing the arguments passed into the tag.

 ## Example